deangilmoreremix/newvideoremixlandingpage/public/README.md

-# VideoRemix.io Landing Page
+# VideoRemix.vip Landing Page

-This repository contains the landing page for VideoRemix.io, an AI-powered video creation and editing platform.
+This repository contains the landing page for VideoRemix.vip, an AI-powered video creation and editing platform.

 ## Features